Tennessee Naturalist Program

 After receiving training, Tennessee Naturalists may participate in many different types of volunteer activities.
 These might include assisting in a nature outreach program at a park, museum, nature center, or school; assisting a scientist in collecting bird census data; collecting data on water quality or many other activities.

 How Do I Become a Tennessee Naturalist?

-To become a certified Tennessee Naturalist, a person must complete a minimum of 40 hours instruction (20 hours in the classroom and 20 hours in the field) through the TNP training course and perform a minimum of 40 hours volunteer service.
+To become a certified Tennessee Naturalist, a person must complete a minimum of 40 hours of instruction (20 hours in the classroom and 20 hours in the field) through the TNP training course and perform a minimum of 40 hours of volunteer service.

 The Tennessee Naturalist Program is a not-for-profit organization.
 Learn more about Tennessee Naturalist Program Curriculum and Courses at: www.tnnaturalist.org.
 For additional information about the Tennessee Naturalist program at Tennessee State Parks, contact Randy Hedgepath at email@example.com.